aleksandr-kazakov/kubernetes/kubernetes_on_wsl/INSTALLATION_NOTES.md

 ## Prerequisites:
 - Virtualbox installed on Windows directly "VirtualBox-6.0.24-139119-Win.exe" (supported by Vagrant 2.2.19)
 - Install Ubuntu 18.04 from Microsoft Store.
 When you will be prompted to create user - create it with the same name as your windows user.
 Use this user during installation in WSL.
-This is important:
+This is important because of this error:
 ```
 root@computer:/mnt/c/folder# vagrant status
 The VirtualBox VM was created with a user that doesn't match the